 Claim by you

 You pay for the product yourself.
-To make a claim for reimbursement you must first have a Sector Services payee number.
-Ring Sector Services on 0800 458 448 for a Payee Number Application Form and a Wig and Hairpiece Claim Form.
-You will need to complete the forms and return them to Sector Services for reimbursement of your costs.
+To make a claim for reimbursement you must first have a Sector Operations payee number.
+Ring Sector Operations on 0800 855 066 for a Payee Number Application Form and a Wig and Hairpiece Claim Form.
+You will need to complete the forms and return them to Sector Operations for reimbursement of your costs.

-Sector Services will not pay any claims unless they receive the following three items:
+Sector Operations will not pay any claims unless they receive the following three items:

 - completed Wig and Hairpiece Claim Form